tarik-kabaki/barbershop/README.md

 Hello IShak / dev Team

-I hope you are all doing well, I want to give notes about the project, first before I started the project I gathered a lot of stuff like images and libraries that were needed for the task before I started coding so I could do what i can during 1 hour
+I hope you are all doing well, I want to give notes about the project, first before I started the project I gathered a lot of stuff like images and libraries that were needed for the task before I started coding so that 1 hour would be enough.

-I have some features about this task that I didn't have to implement like :
+I have some features about this task that I didn't have enough time to implement like :

 1. disable old dates on the calendar.
 2. disable old Times in the second section.